 Lisa’s passion is working with her clients, getting to know the families and learning how they live, entertain and function within their environment.
 Whether it is their primary residence or a second home, she works hand-in-hand with the architect, contractor or homeowner to achieve a stunning end result.

 With an appreciation for the old and a love for the new, Lisa likes to work with antiques as well as modern pieces, creating classic rooms with a modern twist.
-She also designs her own pieces, working with talented master craftsmen such as Brian Smyda and Mike Williams.
+She also designs her own pieces, working with talented master craftsmen such as Bryan Smyda and Mike Williams.
 Lisa’s designs are always visually intriguing as well as comfortable and functional, with close attention to detail, something that Lisa believes makes a room personal and unique.
 And leave it to Lisa to always throw in her trademark–an unexpected twist.

 Lisa is a local jazz singer.
 She has been singing professionally since she was 16.